aryn-ai/quickstart/sycamore-local-development-example.md

 The output of this cell will show information about the DocSet, and show that there are two doucments included in it.

 3f.
 This cell will segment the PDFs and visually show how a few pages are segmented.
-If you didn't install Pillow, then you will need to remove the visual part.

 ```python
 # Note: these fonts aren't correct, but are close enough for the visualization